Hendrik44/pi-weather-server/README.md

 The App can you find here: comming soon...

 ## Requirements
-* RaspberryPi 2/3 with raspbian jessy
+* RaspberryPi 2/3 or Zero W with raspbian jessy
 * DHT22, BMP180 Sensor and cables
-* Nodejs v0.12.7 with some dependencys (package.json)
+* Nodejs v6 and some dependencys (package.json)
 * MySQL-Database